amirhessamdesign/Trello-color-palette/README.md

 # Trello-color-palette
-Scss (sass) and css material design color palette to use in your next project.
+Scss (sass) and css trello color palette to use in your next project.

 ![Image](https://i.imgur.com/J5ZQIsd.png)